xarmison/proj-pca/README.md

 * *--show-mask*: Displays a window with the segmented mask.
 * *--save-video*: Create a video file with the analysis result.

-Required arguments:

-* *video*: Path to the video file to be processed.
-* *bg_image*: Path to the background image without the animal in the scene.

 ### [Tracker](./tracker.py)

 ![tracker_GIF](./readme_imgs/tracker.gif)